FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation_custom_anaconda/installation_custom_anaconda.md

 (desertenv) C:\WINDOWS\system32>
 ```
 indicating that you are currently using the `desertenv` python environment.

 ## 3. Install CAMELS

-Now run the following command to install CAMELS from PyPi (currently from testPyPi, this will be changed in the future).
+Now run the following command to install CAMELS from PyPI.

 ```bash
 pip install nomad-camels
 ```

 ## 4. Run CAMELS

 CAMELS is a python package that is saved under the python environment created above.
 Python packages are typically saved under the path:
 ```
 /<python_env>/Lib/site-packages/<package_name>